harpak-lab/Portability_Questions/README.md

 ## Execution

 Execute the bash scripts ending with .sh with bash <script_name.sh>.
-Please see the details for each scriptin the following sections.
+Please see the details for each script in the following sections.

 ### Preparing the data